rsriv/billboard100_predict/README.md

 # billboard100_predict
-Artificial Neural Network (ANN) built from scratch to predict deciles of popular songs based on their chart histories.
+Artificial Neural Network (ANN) built from scratch to predict the Billboard Hot-100 Chart positions of popular songs based on their chart histories.
 Uses one hidden layer and trained using backpropagation and gradient descent.

 ## Getting Started